Welcome to Nutrition & Dietetics

 Nutrition & Dietetics DPD Director and Program Coordinator

-The mission of the Nutrition and Dietetics Program is to prepare competent nutrition professionals that are able to apply medical nutrition therapy, conduct research, and provide public health nutrition activities in the community to positively impact the health and well-being of multicultural and diverse populations in local, regional, and national communities.
+The mission of the Nutrition and Dietetics Program is to (1) prepare students for supervised practice to become registered dietitian nutritionists, (2) to prepare competent nutrition professionals that are able to apply medical nutrition therapy, (3) conduct research, and (4) provide public health nutrition activities in the community to positively impact the health and well-being of multicultural and diverse populations in local, regional, and national communities.
 Nutrition Program faculty conduct clinical and public health research through University and community collaborations to examine nutritional determinants of health and to provide data for best evidence based practice.